OneTen19/PHTextEditor/README.md

     var body: some View {
         PHTextEditor(placeholder: "Enter your text...", text: $text)
+            .configure(maxLength: 250, placeholderColor: .gray, border: .blue, borderWidth: 2, borderRadius: 10)
             .frame(height: 150)
-            .border(Color.gray, width: 1)
     }
 }
 ```

-This provides a seamless way to enhance `TextEditor` by displaying a placeholder when the text is empty.
+This provides a seamless way to enhance `TextEditor` by displaying a placeholder when the text is empty and allowing additional customization.

 ## Features

 - ✅ Supports SwiftUI `TextEditor`
-- ✅ Customizable placeholder text
+- ✅ Customizable placeholder text and color
+- ✅ Supports text length limitation
+- ✅ Customizable border color, width, and corner radius
 - ✅ Lightweight and easy to integrate
 - ✅ Works with Swift Package Manager (SPM)